SagarMhaisne-Zensar/US-BikeShare-Data/README.md

  Bikeshare Data Project

-This project was done under Python Foundation, here we explore data for the following three cities:
+Here we explore data for the following three cities:

 Chicago
 Washington